Helping Birds Migrate Safely Through New York City

 During spring and autumn migration periods, volunteers patrol the streets of New York City in search of dead and injured birds that have collided with buildings.
 Injured birds are brought to animal care centers or rehabilitators and are released in the wild after their recovery.
 Dead birds are collected and transferred to various natural history museums and research institutions.
 All the collected birds (dead or injured) are entered in our database, providing a powerful tool for understanding the geography and dynamics of urban bird collisions.

 © NYC Audubon

-Since the program’s inception in 1997, over 5,000 dead and injured birds have been collected and documented in our database.
+Since the program’s inception in 1997, over 6,500 dead and injured birds have been collected and documented in our database.
 Project Safe Flight’s Research Program improves our understanding of the causes behind urban bird collisions, and studies ways to prevent bird collisions from occurring.
-Our successes include the retrofitting of the Morgan Mail Processing Facility (421 8th Avenue), and the publication of the Bird Safe Building Guidelines, which have been widely distributed.
+Our successes include the retrofitting of the Morgan Mail Processing Facility (421 8th Avenue), and the Jacob K. Javits Convention Center (655 West 34th Street), where collisions have since dropped dramatically.
+We have also collaborated with the American Bird Conservancy on the widely distributed Bird-Friendly Building Design (an update of our previously published Bird-Safe Building Guidelines).

 Overall Research Findings

 Since the inception of Project Safe Flight, we have found that the white-throated sparrow is the species with the most collisions in New York City:

 And we have learned that the 12 species with the highest collisions make up 58 % of all the species involved in collisions.

 .
 Click here to see our report on the spring and fall 2015 seasons.

 Project Safe Flight’s affiliate program, Lights Out New York, promotes education and outreach by encouraging owners of tall buildings to turn off lights during the two migration seasons to help save night-migrating birds while reducing energy costs.
 A twofold win!